 The sport of running is just an extension of that.
 Slower, easier running tones muscles and builds aerobic power for the harder, faster running needed to run fast races.
 Along the way you have to allow your body to get used to what it is doing by scheduling regular recovery both in the short term and long term.

 Pick a goal, then work back say four months.

 Spend the first month running slow and easy and gradually building up to the maximum mileage you can handle (or want to handle).
 Remember to schedule some easier days, and every once in a while an easier week too.

-In the second month hold your mileage but gradually introduce more hills for extra strength, and the occasional harder run to start pushing your maximum aerobic ability.
+In the second month maintain the same distances but gradually introduce more hills for extra strength, and the occasional harder run to start pushing your maximum aerobic ability.

 In the third month gradually replace your hill running with some fast running at race pace.

-Then in the fourth month it is time to sharpen-up and freshen-up by gradually decreasing your mileage and swap the race pace running for shorter running at faster than race pace.
-Because you are decreasing your mileage, you are also recovering and pretty soon you will be jumping out of your skin because not only are you fit, but you are fresh.
+Then in the fourth month it is time to sharpen-up and freshen-up by gradually decreasing your distances covered and swap the race pace running for shorter running at faster than race pace.
+Because you are decreasing your distances, you are also recovering and pretty soon you will be jumping out of your skin because not only are you fit, but you are fresh.
 Now you are ready for a breakthrough.